-Celery and asynchronous tasks¶
+Celery and async tasks¶

 Kuma uses Celery to enable asynchronous task processing for long-running jobs and to speed up the request-response cycle.